hashicorp/terraform-provider-awscc/docs/resources/rum_app_monitor.md

 '{ "event_type": ["com.amazon.rum.performance_navigation_event"], "metadata": { "browserName": [ "Chrome", "Safari" ], "countryCode": [ "US" ] }, "event_details": { "duration": [{ "numeric": [ ">=", 2000, "<", 8000 ] }] } }'

 If the metrics destination' is CloudWatch and the event also matches a value in DimensionKeys, then the metric is published with the specified dimensions.
+- `name` (String) The name for the metric that is defined in this structure.
+For extended metrics, valid values are the following:

+PerformanceNavigationDuration

+PerformanceResourceDuration

+NavigationSatisfiedTransaction

+NavigationToleratedTransaction

+NavigationFrustratedTransaction

+WebVitalsCumulativeLayoutShift

+WebVitalsFirstInputDelay

+WebVitalsLargestContentfulPaint

+JsErrorCount

+HttpErrorCount

+SessionCount
 - `namespace` (String) The namespace used by CloudWatch Metrics for the metric that is defined in this structure
 - `unit_label` (String) The CloudWatch metric unit to use for this metric.
 If you omit this field, the metric is recorded with no unit.
 - `value_key` (String) The field within the event object that the metric value is sourced from.